monking/tunewich-ruby/README.md

 ```

 It's a good idea to include `--player-opts "-novideo"`, if you want to only
 listen.
-By default, `youtube-dl` picks the video with the best audio, which may
+By default, `youtube-dl` picks the file with the best audio, which may
-be a video file.
-This is made an option so that you can use `tunewich` as a
-video player, too.
+still contain a video channel.

-## radio (in-progress)
+## radio (in-progress/broken)

 - Install [Soundflower](https://github.com/mattingalls/Soundflower).
 - Install `darkice`, `icecast`, and `jack`.